Squirrel History, Family Crest & Coats of Arms

 As by way on confirmation, Chaucer in his Canterbury Tales noted " With hym ther was his sone, a yong Squier."

 Early Origins of the Squirrel family

-Worcestershire where they held a family seat from very early times as Lords of the manor of Hanbury, and also estates in Devon, which were granted by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
+The surname Squirrel was first found in Worcestershire where they held a family seat from very early times as Lords of the manor of Hanbury, and also estates in Devon.

 Early History of the Squirrel family

-Another 210 words (15 lines of text) covering the years 1296, 1387, and 1700 are included under the topic Early Squirrel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Squirrel research.
+Another 94 words (7 lines of text) covering the years 1296, 1387, 1700, 1598, 1595 and 1677 are included under the topic Early Squirrel History in all our PDF Extended History products and printed products wherever possible.